spamegg1/spamegg1.github.io/gsoc-2025/README.md

 - This caused issues when trying to allocate space on the GPU to run an fs2 stream.
 - The basic data structure we use is `java.nio.ByteBuffer`.
 - So, I needed a way to connect a Scala type and a Cyfra type.
-  - The size of the data needs to be measured correctly, and fed as just bytes,
+  - The data needs to be sized correctly, and fed as just bytes,
   - and it needs to be type-safe, as much as possible.

 I tried some approaches using